 The problem is that because these ‘preachers’ present these larger than life ideals to us, we, like our predecessors think it must automatically be the truth.
 The reality though is that most of the time, it’s farther from the truth and that the obstacles will not fall simply from us bitching at them for how wrong they are.
-The 1960’s should have made this reality clear, that for a new idea to take its place as society’s ideal, the old reality must either compromise or be replaced.
+The 1960s should have made this reality clear, that for a new idea to take its place as society’s ideal, the old reality must either compromise or be replaced.
 Those who have investments in the status quo aren’t going to give up those privileges without a fight, and right and wrong have nothing to do with it or about the morality of what happens to those who fight the battles.
-It’s about attaining or maintaining the privilege and the power.
+It’s about attaining or maintaining privilege and power.

 Corralling the Wild Stallion

 The second factor in my issue with pushy propaganda is that it often acts like it is true history: or believes at least that it should be real history.
-Those who have power often feel that they have the right by either god or conquest, to warp history as it ‘should have been’.
-Many times, this sentiment is well meaning.
+Those who have power often feel that they have the right by either God or conquest, to warp history as it ‘should have been’.
+Many times, this sentiment is well-meaning.
 Not every social force is Nazi’s out to proclaim the myth of a master race after all.
 The problem is that it still maintains the same spirit that the extreme is using: the right to rewrite history’s blemishes.